 Another possible source of significant error could be the under-representation of low and moderate severity fires in the model.
-As with every other landscape-scale model today, Landmine captures and represents severity in a simplistic, binary fashion: In other words, either a pixel burns, or it does not.
+As with every other landscape-scale model today, LANDMINE captures and represents severity in a simplistic, binary fashion; either a pixel burns, or it does not.
 However, evidence suggests that some percentage of historical fires left behind significant areas of partially burned forest (Andison 2004).